-Unfortunately, every year natural disasters like hurricanes, flooding, freezing temperatures and wildfires can cause thousands of people to lose their homes, be displaced, and suffer catastrophic losses.
+Hurricane Harvey and Hurricane Irma have left paths of destruction and flooding in many areas including Texas and Florida.
+As a result, thousands of people have lost their homes, been displaced and suffered catastrophic losses.
 Credit unions and those in the community may seek to assist individuals in their community by opening up fundraising accounts for their benefit.
-Unfortunately, after a disaster or similar occurrence, scammers may also identify an opportunity to take advantage of others' good intentions.
+Unfortunately, it does not take long for scammers to also identify an opportunity to take advantage of others' good intentions.
 For this reason, credit unions may want to consider whether they have sufficient policies in place to conduct appropriate due diligence of fundraising accounts.